 Along with having extensive experience in the psychiatric hospital setting, Wendy is also an independent contractor for R3 Continuum, facilitating debriefings for various companies and organizations that have undergone mass trauma or loss.
 She has also worked as a school counselor at Edward Academy where she provided therapy for children with Autism, Asperger’s, and other pervasive disorders.

-Wendy specializes in Oppositional Defiant Disorder, drug and alcohol abuse, mood disorders, depression, anxiety, LGBTQ issues, and self-injury.
+Wendy specializes in Oppositional Defiant Disorder, PTSD (EMDR), drug and alcohol abuse, mood disorders, depression, anxiety, LGBTQ issues, and self-injury.
 She works with tweens, adolescents, adults, and families.
 Currently she is running a process group for adolescent females.
 Her treatment modalities include Cognitive Behavioral Therapy (CBT), Dialectical Behavioral Therapy (DBT), and Acceptance Commitment Therapy (ACT).
 Wendy is skilled in finding the right tools to empower each client.
 She uses empathy, compassion, and a little bit of humor to engage her client and built rapport.
 She is especially skilled at building rapport and connecting with difficult to engage teenagers.

 Wendy understands that choosing to begin therapy can be a vulnerable time, and respects that each person has a story that brought them to this point.
 She is skilled at encouraging each client to explore their individual journey of personal goals and tailors their treatment to what they are looking to accomplish.
 Wendy works closely with families, physicians, and schools because she knows that treatment is always a team process.
 She is a very optimistic, upbeat, and creative individual who strives to meet each client’s specific needs.